Summarized from:

 Body and State

 The human body and the state are two microcosms related not only to the macrocosm but also to one another.
-(See ☞ macrocosm and microcosm.)
+(See Macrocosm and Microcosm in Taoism.)
 The body is often described with bureaucratic metaphors, and governing the state is often likened to self-cultivation.
-This analogy runs throughout Heshang gong's commentary to the ☞ Daode jing and is restated in later texts.
-One of Heshang gong's relevant passages reads:
+This analogy runs throughout Heshang gong's commentary to the Daode jing (see the inset for an example) and is restated in later texts.

-At the center of the bureaucratic metaphor are the five viscera (wuzang), described as "offices" (or "officers," guan) in both Taoist and medical texts including the Huangdi neijing (Inner Scripture of the Yellow Emperor; Suwen, sec.
-3.8).
+At the center of the bureaucratic metaphor are the five viscera (wuzang), described as "offices" (or "officers," guan) in both Taoist and medical texts.

 Body and Cosmos

-Taoism adds much to the theory of the correspondence between cosmos and human body, beginning with descriptions that focus on ☞ Laojun, the divine aspect of Laozi (☞ pictures).
-According to the Laozi bianhua jing (Scripture of the Transformations of Laozi), the Kaitian jing (Scripture of the Opening of Heaven), and other texts, Laozi already exists at the beginning of the formation of the cosmos and reappears throughout human history, transforming his body each time.
+Taoism adds much to the theory of the correspondence between cosmos and human body, beginning with descriptions that focus on Laojun or Lord Lao the divine aspect of Laozi.
+According to the Laozi bianhua jing (Book of the Transformations of Laozi), the Kaitian jing (Book of the Opening of Heaven), and other texts, Lord Lao already exists at the beginning of the formation of the cosmos and reappears throughout human history, transforming his body each time (the "historical" Laozi is only one of those transformations).
 In other instances, the cosmos itself is seen as the body of Laozi, a theme that appears to have originated in early myths concerning Pan Gu, the Chinese "cosmic man".
-A text quoted in the Buddhist Xiaodao lun (Essays to Ridicule the Dao) describes the cosmic body of Laozi as follows:
+A description of the cosmic body of Laozi is found in a Buddhist polemical text, the Xiaodao lun (Essays to Ridicule the Dao; see inset).

 The Body as Residence of Gods and Spirits

-The spirits of the five viscera (liver, lungs, kidneys, heart, and spleen) have a human shape and the texts provide details on their names, heights, garments, and functions.
-Since the earliest descriptions, found in the Taiping jing (Scripture of Great Peace), these details are provided as support for meditation: visualizing and nourishing the ☞ inner gods causes them to stay in their corporeal abodes and perform their functions, while their departure would result in illness and death.
-Extended descriptions of the inner deities are found in the Huangting jing (Scripture of the Yellow Court) and especially in the ☞ Laozi zhongjing (Central Scripture of Laozi), and were later developed by the ☞ Shangqing school of Taoism.
-The Huangting jing describes the gods of the five viscera and of the niwan, the upper ☞ Cinnabar Field (dantian) located in the region of the brain.
+The spirits of the five viscera (liver, lungs, kidneys, heart, and spleen) have a human shape and the texts provide details on their names, heights, clothes, and functions.
+Since the earliest descriptions, found in the Taiping jing (Book of Great Peace), these details are provided as support for meditation: visualizing and nourishing the inner gods causes them to stay in their corporeal abodes and perform their functions, while their departure would result in illness and death.
+Extended descriptions of the inner deities are found in the Huangting jing (Book of the Yellow Court) and especially in the Laozi zhongjing (Central Book of Laozi), and were later developed by the Shangqing branch of Taoism.
+The Huangting jing describes the gods of the five viscera and of the niwan, the upper Cinnabar Field (dantian) located in the region of the brain.
 The Laozi zhongjing features a group of deities who dwell in different regions of the human body, all of whom are different forms taken by the Great One (Taiyi).
-In both texts, the deities of the viscera perform administrative functions within the body, establishing a link with the views of the medical texts referred to above.
+In both texts, the deities of the viscera perform administrative functions within the body.

-In other instances, the viscera are the seats of impersonal forces.
-According to the Heshang gong commentary and to medical texts, the hun "soul" (representing the Yang components of the human being), the po "soul" (representing the Yin components), the essence (jing), the spirit (shen), and the Intention (yi) respectively reside in the liver, the lungs, the kidneys, the heart, and the spleen.
-Elsewhere, hun and po are represented in a divinized form; in this case, the hun are said to number three and the po seven.
-They are often mentioned with the "three corpses" and "nine worms" (sanshi and jiuchong), malevolent spirits who report the faults and sins of the individual in which they dwell to the Director of Destinies (Siming).
+In other instances, the viscera are the seats of impersonal spirits.
+According to the Heshang gong commentary and to medical texts, the hun "soul" (representing the Yang components of the human being), the po "soul" (representing the Yin components), the essence (jing), the spirit (shen), and the Intention (yi) reside in the liver, the lungs, the kidneys, the heart, and the spleen, respectively.
+Elsewhere, hun and po are represented in a deified form; in this case, the hun are said to number three and the po seven.
+They are often mentioned with the "three corpses"" and "nine worms"" (sanshi and jiuchong), malevolent spirits who report the faults of the individual in which they dwell to the Admistrator of Destinies (Siming).
 Accumulating merit through good actions, abstaining from cereals, and performing rites on the gengshen day (the 57th of the sexagesimal cycle) were among the methods used to neutralize them.

 The Body as Mountain and Landscape